GRCDEV/ArduSim/help/development.md

 * `SafeTakeOffContext getMasterContext(Map<Long, Location2DUTM>, FlightFormation, double, double, boolean, boolean)`.
 Blocking method.
 Allows the master UAV to coordinate the take off process sharing the needed information.
 First, it requires to detect the slave UAVs (see the functions provided with `getMasterSlaveHelper()` method).
 The object provided allows the master UAV take off with the method shown below.
 * `SafeTakeOffContext getSlaveContext(boolean)`.
 Blocking method.
 Allows the slave UAV to join the coordinated take off receiving the needed information.
 * `void setTakeOffAlgorithm(String)`.
 Allows to change the default take off strategy.
 This function can be used in the configuration dialog of the protocol to set an specific take off strategy between the  options provided by the function `getAvailableTakeOffAlgorithms()`.
 * `void start(SafeTakeOffContext, SafeTakeOffListener)`.Non blocking method.
 It executes the coordinated take off for the current UAV, with the context provided.
 You must implement a loop to wait the take off to finish.
-The anonymous listener can help you to break the loop when the process finishes (see MUSCOP and FollowMe main.java.com.api.protocols as example).
+The anonymous listener can help you to break the loop when the process finishes (see MUSCOP and FollowMe protocols as example).

 The `SafeTakeOffContext` object provides several methods to get information before performing the take off: